-- Unless otherwise specified, students must complete all assignments independently and hand in only their own unique, original work. - Working in groups is encouraged for conversation about topics in general, or when a group project is specifically assigned.
+- Unless otherwise specified, students must complete all assignments independently and hand in only their own unique, original work. - Working in groups is encouraged for conversation about topics in general, or when a group project is specifically assigned. - Instructors reserve the right to question the uniqueness and originality of any student's work at any time.

-- Instructors reserve the right to question the uniqueness and originality of any student's work at any time. - Program instructors must support student learning and also uphold the academic integrity of the College of Health Professions Pace University and the Code of Ethics of the Academy of Nutrition and Dietetics.
-Students must abide by the Academic Integrity Code of Pace University.
+• Program instructors must support student learning and also uphold the academic integrity of the College of Health Professions Pace University and the Code of Ethics of the Academy of Nutrition and Dietetics.
+Students must also abide by the Academic Integrity Code of Pace University and the Code of Ethics of the Academy of Nutrition and Dietetics.